 Two great resources to start you off on the right foot are:

 - The Utah Nonprofits Association's handbook, The Art of Forming a New Nonprofit.
+A free and easy-to-read guide outlining the required steps to successfully start a nonprofit in Utah.

 You may also wish to consult with an attorney who specializes in incorporating nonprofits.
 Click here for our Marketplace listing of attorneys who, for a reasonable fee, provide this service.